-More significantly, the game has some serious difficulty problems.
-For one, you can’t see how far the ball will go until you hit it, a grand pain when attempting to plan shots.
-Given the small course size, the pixel-perfect precision needed to dodge walls and obstacles is irksome.
+The mechanics are the tougher part.
+Putting has serviceable controls: choose an angle, select your power, and go.
+But you can’t gauge how far the ball will go until you hit it, a grand pain when attempting to plan shots.
+Given the small course sizes, the pixel-perfect precision needed to dodge obstacles in the small windows is annoying.
 This is especially the case around hazards like lava and water.
 Rather than following the standard golf rules where a water hazard costs a point and resets your ball, a miss in The Greens sends you back to the starting point, score intact.
-Most of the holes are Par 5 or higher, and since the game automatically moves on if you make over nine shots, a hazard near the end of a hole usually spells instant doom.
-With all these exacerbating factors, I only successfully completed one hole on my first playthrough – three shots over par.
+Most of the holes in the shareware version are Par 5 or higher (fairly long), and since the game automatically moves on if you make over nine shots, a hazard near the end of a hole usually spells instant doom.
+With these exacerbating factors, I only successfully completed one hole on my first playthrough – three shots over par.

-For all its limitations, this game can be tough to hate.
-The little touches are charming, like the dorky, cheap MIDI music or the cute menu icons.
+For its mistakes, this game can be tough to get upset at.
+The little touches are charming, like the lovably dorky MIDI music or the cute menu icons.
 The “Quit” button jokes about going back to work and plays a door sound effect.
-There’s a tiny TV with a VCR that replays important shots, like falling into water or completing holes.
+There’s a TV with a VCR that replays important shots, like falling into water or completing a hole.
 The default player names are taken from the staff credits.

 You can tell the Shadoware team put some heart into The Greens.
 That doesn’t cover its mechanical shortcomings.
 There might be fun minigolf here, but you have to putt around the pools of lava to find it.
 More surprisingly, it doesn’t do much with the fantasy motif apart from putting a picture of a wizard in the corner.
 The shareware version has a fraction of the 18 holes promised in the full game, of course, but it’s a little bare.
 It feels like something was left out.